 - a.
 Select 1 for Enable HTTPS for Ambari server. - b.
 Respond y to Do you want to configure HTTPS? - c.
 Select the port you want to use for SSL.
 Default is 8443. - d.
-Provide the path to your certificate and your private key.
-For example, put your certificate and private key in /etc/ambari-server/certs with root as the owner or the non-root user you designated during Ambari Server setup for the ambari-server daemon. - e.
+Provide the path to your certificate and your private key. - e.
 Provide the password for the private key. - f.
 Start or restart the Server